uwc-eresearch/2019-09-03-UWC_Bellville/index.md

 special instructions.
 {% endcomment %}
 <p id="accessibility">
-  <strong>Sponsors and Organisers:</strong> The workshop is jointly organised by the University of the Western Cape Library and Information Services, UWC eResearch Office and co-funded by the <a href="https://www.sadilar.org/">South African Centre for Digital Language Resources</a> (SADiLaR).
+  <strong>Sponsors and Organisers:</strong> The workshop is jointly organised by the University of the Western Cape's Library Services and eResearch Office within the DVC Research and Innovation Office and co-funded by the <a href="https://www.sadilar.org/">South African Centre for Digital Language Resources</a> (SADiLaR).
 </p>

 {% comment %}